 “Vodka?”
 I hear you cry.
 “Not gin?”.
 Well, of course you can make sloe gin and very delicious it is too, I just prefer the purer flavour combination of vodka and sloes without the taste of juniper and other botanical flavourings present in gin.
 If you’ve never made this sloe infused liqueur before, you’re in for a proper treat.
 Bottled now, it should be ready in time for Christmas.
 Drink it by itself, make cocktails with it or add it to sauces – it’s particularly good with game.
 Make a lot, decant it into pretty bottles and you could give it away to friends as a festive gift.

-So, first, pick your sloes.
+So, firstly pick your sloes.
 If you don’t know how to recognise them, sloes are the small dark purple berries of the blackthorn tree or hedge – they look like tiny little plums with a characteristic white ‘bloom’ on the skin.
 They taste very, very bitter raw so don’t be tempted to taste them straight off the branch.
 Also, avoid picking below knee height as dog walkers have probably frequented the lanes where wild sloes grow.
 I think you know what I’m inferring!
 You will need to pick enough to half fill a 2 litre jar or flagon.
 Scale it up if you want to make more but don’t be greedy – leave enough for the birds and other foragers.

 Next, give the berries a good wash and discard all the bits of stem and leaf.
 Leave them to drain dry in a colander or dry them carefully on a tea towel.

-Next, take a litre bottle of vodka, or gin if you prefer, (it doesn’t need to be a top brand but the alcohol content must be full strength – over40% proof) and pour it into a large glass kilner jar, demi-john or cider flagon.
+Next, take a litre bottle of vodka, or gin if you prefer, (it doesn’t need to be a top brand but the alcohol content must be full strength – over 40% proof) and pour it into a large glass kilner jar, demi-john or cider flagon.
 Now, add about 300g of caster sugar to the vodka.